Pinterest Hidden Image

 To make this sweet crochet baby blanket in the round, simply grab your weight 3 / DK / 8 ply yarn and choose your favourite colours (pastel or muted, or bold and bright).

 I used Sirdar Snuggly Soothing, a 100% super soft premium acrylic.
-With a silky feel, it’s a great choice for this particular style of baby dress.
-It has amazing stitch definition too.
+It has a silky feel and has amazing stitch definition too.

-For the crochet hook, I opted to use a slightly bigger hook than the recommended size.
+For the crochet hook, I opted to use a slightly bigger hook than the recommended size, which gave me a lovely drape.

 VIDEO TUTORIAL

-Crochet along with me to make this baby blanket!
-Just click on the play button below:
+Crochet along with me to make this crochet baby blanket in the round!
+Just click on the play button below (you can view the full tutorial on the Maisie and Ruth YouTube channel).

 PIN IT FOR LATER!